justingolden21/elements-style-guide/catalog/fundamentals.md

 ### Contrast

-Contrast for all text must pass [WCAG 2.0 AA color constrast standards](https://accessible-colors.com/)
+Contrast for all text must pass [WCAG 2.0 AA color constrast standards](https://accessible-colors.com/).
+Links should be bold in order to provide sufficient contrast.

 ### Terminology and Context